OpenAMP/openamp-docs/demos/echo.rst

 RPMsg Echo Remote Application
 =============================

 The remote application, rpmsg-echo, is the core of the demonstration.
-It is a simple application serving a :ref:`RPMsg endpoint <rpmsg-endpoint>` running as the main task on the remote processor, once loaded and started using :ref:`Remoteproc<overview-remoteproc-work-label>`.
+It is a simple application serving a :ref:`RPMsg endpoint <rpmsg-endpoint>` running as the main task on the remote processor.

 .. _echo-test-host-app: